-- St Ethelbert's Catholic Primary School and Nursery will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2023 as appropriate.
-These documents can be found on our shared area of network and our school website.
-The School Manager/PA, upon request can also print them. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: www.stethelbertsschool.co.uk - The policy forms part of our school development plan and will be reviewed annually by the leadership team and governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead/headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+- Tunbury Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE as appropriate.
+This document can be found in the staffroom and on our school website. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website at Tunbury Primary School - Policies - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-2.Key Responsibilities
+2. Key Responsibilities